E.J. Lace

 Mercy

 “Wow, Mom.”
-I look up at it from the driveway.
+I say, looking up at the house from the driveway.

 “Do you like it?”
-She puts one arm around my shoulder.
+She wraps an arm around my shoulder.

-“It’s definitely an upgrade from the trailer park,” I joke.
+“It’s definitely a step up from the trailer park,” I joke.

 “No bathtub in the yard or anything.
-You’re out here livin’ like Oprah.”
-I fake a stereotypical country accent and make her laugh harder.
+You’re living like Oprah now.”
+I put on a fake country accent, making her laugh even harder.

 She puts a hand on her side and one to her chest as she laughs.

 “Come on, baby.
-Let me show you to your room,” she says, out of breath, while punching in the security code and opening the door.
+Let me show you to your room,” she says, still catching her breath, as she punches in the security code and opens the door.

 Cami and Eli shuffle in and go their separate ways.